 On the darknet, the secret and hidden part of the Internet, everything from weapons and drugs to money laundering and credit card information can be bought and sold.
 For example, a complete set of all the credit card data – name, payment card number, expiration date, social security number, date of birth and the CVV number (the three-digit security code on the back of the credit card), currently costs between $30 and $45 in the U.S. and Europe.
-Credit card dumps, the copying of information stored on the magnetic strip of the card, are offered for between $200 and $300.
-This information can then be copied onto credit card blanks, turning the fake cards into real ones.
+Credit card dumps, the copying of information that is on the magnetic strip of the card, have selling prices between $200 and $300.
+They can then use this information to copy it onto credit card blanks, turning the fake cards into real ones.

 Online account data

 The personal information from your Amazon or eBay account, for example, are in high demand on the black market – as well as access data from video streaming services, like Netflix.
 You can get a Netflix account as a bargain offer for as low as 50 cents on the dark web.

 Funding for free apps comes from advertising, but reselling the data that the smartphone sends to the developer is always a possibility.
 However, you don’t know who is going to deliver the data.
 The intention of the data is for anonymous transmission and untraceable back to the origin, but this isn’t always the case.
 Scientists have found out that de-anonymization isn’t as complicated as it seems.